EPPIcenter/dcifer/README.md

 the order of loci and alleles is assumed to be the same for sample data and allele frequencies.
 If `afreq` contains “extra” alleles that are not listed in `dsmp`, these alleles are added to `dsmp`.
-If `dsmp` has alleles not included in `afreq`, they are added to `afreq` and assigned a small probability (optional `minfreq` argument) with subsequent renormalization.
+If `dsmp` has alleles not included in `afreq` or listed with a frequency of 0, they are assigned a small probability (optional `minfreq` argument) with subsequent renormalization.

 ``` r
 afile  <- system.file("extdata", "MozAfreq.csv", package = "dcifer")